 A note about appointments here: here they are more like general guidelines.
 At any of these doctors’ offices, I think it’s pretty typical to get either a 9:30am or a 1:30pm appointment.
 I think it’s the same at the vet too.
 If you want to be first, get there quite a bit before your appointed time and sign in.
 If you don’t care, just show up “on time”, and if you really don’t care, just show up when you want.
 It’ll all work out.

 Now, you should realize this is all preventative care.
 If we were to have an emergency, well first of all 911 doesn’t really work like you’d expect.
 You can try it, or call the police station, or call a friend.
 All are equally likely to be the right choice for you.
-The hospital was closed after the hurricane due to water damage and mold, so the new “hospital” is in a church building a mile away from the other one.
+The hospital was closed after the hurricane due to water damage and mold, so the new “hospital” is in a community center building a mile away from the other one.
 There are no signs to help you find it, you have to do that ahead of time so you know where you are going when the going gets tough.
 They treat basic stuff, but it’s my impression from what I’ve heard is that it is mostly just triage here.

 If something is really bad, you’re going to get a $30K helicopter ride to San Juan.
 It all sounds pretty bad, that our hospital is still closed 14 months after the hurricane, and honestly it is pretty bad.
 Pathetic, in fact.
 I shouldn’t be too down about it though – for half a year after the storm all we had were M.A.S.H tents!
 So things are improving at a glacial pace.
 And I should mention a friend here had a heart attack pre-María, which allowed him the opportunity to take that thrill ride to San Juan.
 They saved his life, and when he got back to the States he was told they’d done everything right in Puerto Rico.
 So we got that going for us.
 Which is nice!